Actindo-AG/Documentation/DataHub/UserInterface/01a_Attributes.md

 **Create attribute**

+The *Create attribute* view contains all fields and configurations that define the properties of an attribute.

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
     Click this button to close the *Create attribute* view and return to the attributes list.
 All changes are rejected.